Ebstorf Map: Description

 The map was found in a convent in Ebstorf, northern Germany, in 1843.
-It was a very large map, painted on 30 goatskins sewn together and measuring around 3.6 × 3.6 m – a greatly elaborated version of the common medieval tripartite map (T and O), centered on Jerusalem with east at the top.
+It was a very large map, painted on 30 sheets of sheepskin parchment sewn together and measuring around 3.6 × 3.6 m – a greatly elaborated version of the common medieval tripartite map (T and O), centered on Jerusalem with east at the top.

 The head of Christ was depicted at the top of the map, with his hands on either side and his feet at the bottom.
 Rome is represented in the shape of a lion, and the map reflects an evident interest in the distribution of bishoprics.

 There was text around the map, which included descriptions of animals, the creation of the world, definitions of terms, and a sketch of the more common sort of T and O map with an explanation of how the world is divided into three parts.
 The map incorporated both pagan and biblical history.

 The original was destroyed in 1943 during Allied bombing of Hanover in World War II.
 However, a set of black-and-white photographs taken in 1891 of the original map survives, and several colour facsimiles of it were made before it was destroyed.

 Authorship

 The arguments for Gervase of Tilbury being the mapmaker are based on the name Gervase, which was an uncommon name in northern Germany at the time, and on some similarities between the world views of the mapmaker and Gervase of Tilbury.
+Other points of contention include the date of the map's creation and the age of Gervase of Tilbury.
+Some contend he was too old to be considered the author of the map while others say that his age has been over-estimated and he could have drawn the map.
 The editors of the Oxford Medieval Texts edition of Gervase of Tilbury's Otia Imperialia conclude that although their being the same man is an "attractive possibility", to accept it requires "too many improbable assumptions".

-There are scholars that believe the map as co-created by the nuns at Ebstorf Abby.
-At the time, it was common for nuns in the abbey to collaborate and contribute on artworks, and even assisted with the construction of the monastery.
+Others suggest that the map is a copy of an original made by Gervase of Tilbury and may have been produced as late as 1300.